neuropsychology/NeuroKit/docs/examples/qrs_extraction.rst

-Extract and visualize heartbeats (QRS)
+Extract and Visualize Heartbeats (QRS)
 ========================================

-This example shows how to use Neurokit to extract and visualise the QRS complex in electrocardiogram (ECG) signals.
+This example shows how to use Neurokit to extract and visualize the QRS complex in electrocardiogram (ECG) signals.

 Simulate and process an ECG signal
 ------------------------------------